 Before crossing the bridge/tunnel to continue the loop, stop at Kiptopeke State Park.
 The ghostly concrete fleet (a bulkhead made of decommissioned WWII concrete ships) is something to behold.
 For a closer look, launch your kayak at the boat ramp and paddle around the eerie hulks.
 This is also a great opportunity to enjoy the nesting birds that make their homes here.

 In 1964, the 17.6-mile Chesapeake Bay Bridge Tunnel replaced the ferry service from Kiptopeke.
-Linking the Delmarva (for Delaware, Maryland, and Virginia) peninsula with Hampton Roads and Virginia Beach, it’s still one of only ten bridge–tunnel systems in the world.
-Enjoy it’s stunning views and fascinating engineering on your way to delightfully pet friendly Virginia Beach.
+Linking the Delmarva (short for Delaware, Maryland, and Virginia) peninsula with Hampton Roads and Virginia Beach, it’s still one of only ten bridge–tunnel systems in the world.
+Enjoy its stunning views and fascinating engineering on your way to delightfully pet friendly Virginia Beach.

 If you visit Virginia Beach during the off-season, pets are allowed on the beach and boardwalk at all times.
 There are some restrictions for when and where you can take your dog during the summer, however.
 From Memorial Day through Labor Day pets are limited to the north end of Virginia Beach above 42nd Street and the south end of Virginia Beach in the Sandbridge area before 10am and after 6pm.
 During the summer season, dogs are also allowed on the boardwalk from 6am to 10am only.